Get 80% off your plan for your first 3 months*

 How long should an executive summary be?

-A good rule of thumb is to keep it to one page.
-It should be long enough to cover the key points of your business plan but short and direct enough to hold the reader's attention.
+Keep your executive summary to one page.
+It should be long enough to cover the key points of your business plan but short enough to hold the reader's attention.

 What are the five key components of an executive summary?